 No matter how reasonable a governing body might be, there will always be aspects that need improvement — sample HOA rules and regulations can help pinpoint the best ways of achieving this.
-Sometimes there might be an ongoing nuisance that isn’t being accounted for in your HOA’s regulations.
+For example, sometimes, there might be an ongoing nuisance that isn’t accounted for in your HOA’s regulations.
 Or, you might believe a certain rule is unfair.
 If you find yourself in this position, your options may seem limited.

 Using Common HOA Rules and Regulations as a Basis

 If you’re dealing with an ongoing problem, whether it’s a neighbor whose dogs are a noisy nuisance or a person whose frequent houseguests are taking up too much parking, sometimes you can discover a solution by looking at regulations enforced by other HOAs.
 These sample rules demonstrate what your association can do for you, as changes can happen as circumstances arise over time.
-The regulations can evolve, but this mainly occurs when a need for change comes around.
+In addition, of course, the regulations can evolve, but this mainly occurs when a need for change comes around.

 Applying a sample rule to your own association is feasible because it has already undergone testing elsewhere.
 Designed to preserve and protect everything from the residents themselves to the area’s property values, these regulations help make a community an attractive place to live.

 The rules might vary from one association to the next.
 However, as a need arises, there can be some adapting and growth.